 - Modem Mode and Control - \$C1 write

 - Status - \$C6 read

 - Interrupt Mask - \$CE write

-- RxControl - \$C3 write
+- Rx Control - \$C3 write

-- TxData0 - \$B5 write (Plus TxData1-6)
+- RxData0 - \$B8 read (Plus RxData1-6) containing control fields and data

-- RxData0 - \$B8 read (Plus RxData1-6)
+- TxData0 - \$B5 write (Plus TxData1-6) containing control fields and data

-7.4.2 Device Configuration (Using the Programming register)
+7.4.2 Device Configuration (Using the Programming Register)

-While in Idle mode the Programming register becomes active.
+While in idle mode, the Programming register becomes active.
 The Programming register provides access to the Program Blocks.
 Program Blocks allow configuration of the CMX7143 during major mode change.
 Features that can be configured include:

-- Flexible selection of Baud rates, from 2k to 10k baud. - Pre-amble and frame syncs to be using in transmit and receive - Selection of Automatic control of 4 x GPIO and the RAMDAC during transmission - Configuration of RAMDAC profile - Configuration of AuxADC and RSSI averaging - Programming of input and output gains and offsets - Configuration of the carrier sense window and thresholds
+- Selection of Baud rate, 1200 or 2400 baud. - Pre-amble and frame syncs to be using in transmit and receive - Selection of Automatic control of 4 x GPIO and the RAMDAC during transmission - Configuration of RAMDAC profile - Configuration of AuxADC and RSSI averaging - Programming of input and output gains and offsets - Configuration of the carrier sense window and thresholds